tournesol-app/tournesol/analytics/README.md

 The Tournesol public data visualization tool made with Streamlit.

 This application allows to explore:
-- the Tournesol public database made of users' individual ratings
+- the Tournesol public dataset made of users' individual ratings
 - the resulting collective ratings computed by the back end's algorithms

 ## Install